LukeGrahamLandry/franca/devlog.md

 - made TypeId::scope just be one int, removed local_constants and some old fields of Func
 - made Enum cases a real type instead of weird contextual_fields thing in the sky. prep for actually checking that casts are valid values.
+- replaced `tuple[index]` with `tuple.(index)` which frees up the brackets for something an overloadable operator for containers. the tuples one looks dumber but you'll probably never want that once i can pattern match on them properly in declarations. using just .index means you can't use an arbirary expr and you have to deal with it when lexing floats if you want to chain them.

 ## cranelift (May 11)